latest planet(s) updated or added: 23 September 2024

 I am so glad that some other writers already inserted sighs into their testimonies because sighs make it so much easier for me to tell our story.

 You see, we loved our criminals.
 They were daring, cunning rascals.
-They also tyrannies, robbed and maimed us.
-And eroded our potentials to shape the way we want to live by telling us that bad players are part of the fabric of every society.
+They also tyrannised, robbed and maimed us, and eroded our potentials to shape the way we want to live by telling us that bad players are part of the fabric of every society.

 Hell, we loved our criminals.
 Some of our best movies centred around the most malicious minds.